Submission and Presentation Guidelines

 - Abstract (up to 300 words)

-Since the audience of the conference will be multidisciplinary, it is expected that abstracts are written in a way which can be understood by this audience.
+Since the audience of the conference will be multidisciplinary, it is expected that abstracts are written in a way that can be understood by this audience.

 Please make sure that your abstract complies with the above mentioned requirements.